ktorio/ktor-samples/feature/sessions/README.md

 ### Client vs Server

 * Use [**Server Cookies**](#server-cookies) if you want to prevent session replays or want to further increase security
-  * Use `SessionStorageMemory` for development if you want to drop sessions after stopping server
+  * Use `SessionStorageMemory` for development if you want to drop sessions after stopping the server
   * Use `directorySessionStorage` for production environments or to keep sessions after restarting the server
-* Use [**Client Cookies**](#client-cookies) if you want a simpler approach without storage on the backend
+* Use [**Client Cookies**](#client-cookies) if you want a simpler approach without the storage on the backend
-  * Use it plain if you want to modify it on the fly at the client for testing purposes and don't care about modifications
+  * Use it plain if you want to modify it on the fly at the client for testing purposes and don't care about the modifications
-  * Use it with a transform authenticating and optionally encrypting it to prevent modifications
+  * Use it with transform authenticating and optionally encrypting it to prevent modifications
   * **Do not** use it at all if your session payload is vulnerable to replay attacks.
 [Security examples here](#security).

 ## Multiple sessions